-THE ITALY CULTURE SHOCK SURVIVAL GUIDE:
+THE SPANISH CULTURE SHOCK SURVIVAL GUIDE:

-- Air conditioning is less common in Italy.
+- Air conditioning is less common in Spain.
 Your room might not have one, or (in the event that it does) it might run warmer than your typical American unit. - There is (almost) always room for one more person on the bus/metro.Personal space?
-What personal space - Americans are culturally loud; try to speak and laugh quietly. - 1 Italians never drink cappuccini after 11:00am.
-If you really want one after dinner, be prepared for disapproving looks. - You may have to pay to use the restroom.
-Keep some euros--and tissues--on hand. - It is fairly common for the Italians (transportation operators, nurses, etc) to go on strike.
+What personal space - Americans are culturally loud; try to speak and laugh quietly. - You may have to pay to use the restroom.
+Keep some euros on hand and tissues. - It is fairly common for the Spaniards (transportation operators, nurses, etc) to go on strike.
 If you find yourself stranded in another city, contact your Site Manager. - You don't have to pay 10 euro for a flimsy umbrella!
 It is acceptable to haggle with street and market vendors.
 Don't try it with shopkeepers, though.
-(Check with your Site Manager for more tips on this.)
+(Check with your Site Manager for more tips on this.) - You don't have to tip your waiter, taxi driver, etc!